 The background to the recall is that several vehicles of this model had caught fire.
 However, according to Reuters, this is a voluntary recall by the car manufacturer, not a recall action ordered by the ministry.
 Starting 16 October, 25,564 Kona Elektro cars are to be recalled.

 According to Reuters, the vehicles in question were built between September 2017 and March 2020.
-As the Korea Herald writes, it is only supposed to be the period from 29 September 2019 to 13 March 2020.
+As the Korea Herald writes, it is only supposed to be from 29 September 2019 to 13 March 2020.

 What also remains unclear, is the exact scope of the recall.
 According to the Korea Herald, Hyundai will update “battery related software” and replace the entire battery system during the recall.
 According to Korea JoongAng Daily, “The automaker plans to look into any anomalies in the batteries after updating its battery management system and immediately replace them if there are any signs of damage, including significant changes to the battery temperature.”
 Reuters has reported that the recall includes software updates and battery replacements after inspections, involve 25,564 Kona electric vehicles (EVs) built between September 2017 and March 2020 and cites a ministry statement, as do the other two publications.